How can we help you today?

 Step 3: Verify your identity and banking details

 To ensure security within the marketplace, eBay will prompt you to verify your identity and confirm your email address and phone number.
-As an individual seller, you need to provide your full name, address, date of birth, and social security number.
+U.S. sellers are typically asked for a Social Security Number, while sellers in other countries may be asked for a national ID or tax number.
+Requirements vary by region.

 Afterward, you’ll be asked to verify your bank account.
 To do so, you’ll be asked to provide the name on the checking account, bank name, routing number, and account number.